UBC-MDS/DSCI522_group17/README.md

 ## Usage

-To replicate the analysis, clone this GitHub repository, install the dependencies listed below, and run the following commands at the command line/terminal from the root directory of this project:
+To replicate the analysis, clone this GitHub repository and run the following commands at the command line/terminal from the root directory of this project:

-    make all
+    docker run --rm -v /$(pwd):/home/project jason2762/wine_analysis:latest make -C /home/project all

 To delete the results, please run the following commands at the command line/terminal from the root directory of this project:

-    make clean
+    docker run --rm -v /$(pwd):/home/project jason2762/wine_analysis:latest make -C /home/project clean

 The Makefile graph is as follows:
     ![](Makefile.png)